12 Effective Health Benefits Of Manganese & Its Side Effects

 Illustration: StyleCraze Design Team

 Although your body needs manganese in small quantities, this trace mineral performs a wide range of functions in the body.
 From strengthening bones and reducing oxidative stress and the risk of osteoporosis to providing immune system support to helping control blood sugar levels and absorbing vitamins, the benefits of manganese are simply outstanding.
-So, consume foods like spices, herbs, nuts, oysters, flax seeds, sesame seeds, chili powder, and dark chocolate to achieve the daily recommended intake of manganese.
+So, consume foods high in manganese like spices, herbs, nuts, oysters, flax seeds, sesame seeds, chili powder, and dark chocolate to achieve the daily recommended intake of manganese.
 However, excess intake of this trace mineral can even lead to fatal complications.
 So, consult a doctor to know figure out the ideal intake and practice caution.

 Frequently Asked Questions